abusaeed2433/JavaBasic/out/production/JavaPractice/n_Regex/info3.md

   ```
 - Outside while loop, at point `(a)`,
   ```
   A train carrying more than a hundred men and women was traveling at the speed of a hundred miles per hour.
-The train fare was less than a hundred dollars per person.
+The train fare was less than a hundred dollars per student.
   ```

 >> Do you still remember the image while starting regex? 🐱